 Sepals in the outer whorl of the flower are collectively called a calyx.
 Thus, a sepal is a unit of the calyx.
 The union of sepal appendages often forms another whorl called a whorl of bracts.

 A whorl of bracts resembles sepals and is present outer to the calyx.
 The length and thickness of a sepal vary among different plant species.

 Usually, the number of sepals could be between two to five but vary in different flowers.
 We can classify different plants by knowing the size, number and arrangement of sepals.

 - Some are fused together (gamosepalous).

 After fertilization in flower, sepals wither or become vestigial.
-But, some sepals remain intact with the fruit.
+But, some may remain intact with the fruit.

 Definition of Petals